Cedevita

-Cedevita d.o.o. is a Croatian company which produces a wide range of teas, instant drinks, and dietetic products.
+Cedevita d.o.o. is a Croatian company which produces a wide range of instant drinks, and dietetic products.
 A notable owner of the company was the Croatian pharmaceutical company Pliva d.d.
-Since 2001 Cedevita has been part of the Atlantic Grupa.
+Since 2001, Cedevita has been part of the Atlantic Grupa.

 Background and history

 Cedevita began production in 1929 in Borongaj, Zagreb (where the main factory still operates) as a branch of the Swiss company Wander AG to produce dietetic products.
 In 1947, a new facility was built in Trogir for processing of plants and manufacturing of teas.
 The company sponsors KK Cedevita Olimpija, a basketball club in Ljubljana, Slovenia.

 Cedevita instant vitamin drinks

-The first instant vitamin drink (Orange flavored Cedevita) was created in 1969, however, production did not start until 1970.
-In 1985, the company launched the lemon flavor drink, and, in 1990, grapefruit.
+The first instant vitamin drink (orange flavored) was created in 1969.
+However, production did not start until 1970.
+In 1985, the company launched the lemon flavor drink, and in 1990, grapefruit.
 Wild berry and apple flavours were introduced in 1999.
-Other flavors include tropical and mandarin.
+Other flavors include tropical fuit and mandarin.
 A sugar-free version was introduced in 1985.
 A product line called "Cedevita Junior" was designed for children, with a higher percentage of vitamins and minerals.

 According to data published by Atlantic Grupa, Cedevita is Atlantic's best-selling brand.
 Cedevita is in the Consumer Healthcare Division, accounting for 24% of the sales.